Pediatric care for children

-If you are interested in setting up an appointment to have Dr Kimberly Hoffman evaluate your child, or if your child is suffering from the signs and symptoms of an upper respiratory infection, we can screen quickly for infections and help your child get back to feeling like themselves again.
+If you are interested in setting up an appointment to have your child evaluated, or if your child is suffering from the signs and symptoms of an upper respiratory infection, we can screen quickly for infections and help your child get back to feeling like themselves again.

 Disclaimer: The information contained in this article as well as the content of this website is not intended to be a substitute for clinical evaluation and care provided by your doctor and should in no way be construed as providing medical advice.
 This information is not the opinion of Tru Health Medicine or any of the Doctors at Tru Health Medicine and is provided for educational information only and is not intended to cure or treat any medical condition.
 Always consult with your pediatrician or doctor for any advice pertaining to your child's medical care.

 Naturopathic health care with compassionate integrative doctors who understand your unique medical needs.